 I am a self-taught artist working primarily in watercolor and acrylic.

 I think of my paintings as storybook illustrations, even when nobody has written the story yet.
-My inspiration is found in the histories, traditions and mythologies of many cultures, though my visual vocabulary draws most heavily from medieval manuscript illumination, Mexican folk art and Indian Rajput painting.
+My inspiration comes from history, mythology, and storytelling traditions old and new.
+My visual vocabulary draws most heavily from medieval manuscript illumination, Mexican folk art, and Indian Rajput painting.
 I am also strongly influenced by observation of the natural world, particularly where it intersects with the human-created one: city parks, a tree-lined street, cemeteries, grass sprouting through a sidewalk crack.

 I am very interested in placing modern events, people and concerns into historical contexts, blending fact with fiction, and in generally disregarding the lines drawn between subject matter that render a painting “historical,” “contemporary” or “mythological”.
 For me these categories share more than they differ, regardless of their claims to “truth”.